Optimal Conformal Prediction under Epistemic Uncertainty: Background

-\paragraph{Adaptive prediction sets} CP provides a marginal guarantee, meaning it is possible to have lower coverage in some regions in $\gX$ and higher coverage in others.
-Adaptive Prediction Sets (APS) \citep{romano2020classification} aim to approximate conditional coverage by including labels in descending order with respect to their predicted probabilities until the cumulative probability exceeds a calibrated threshold.
-Formally, the APS score is defined as $s(\vx, y) := \rho(\vx, y) + u \cdot \pi(y\mid\vx)$, where $\rho(\vx, y) := \sum_{y' \in \mathcal{Y}} \pi(y'\mid\vx) \cdot \mathds{1} \{\pi(y'\mid\vx) > \pi(y\mid\vx) \}$ is the cumulative probability of classes ranked above $y$, and $u \sim \text{Uniform}[0,1]$ is a tie-breaking noise variable to allow exact $1 - \alpha$ coverage.
-Given the oracle first-order probabilities, APS produces the smallest prediction sets satisfying conditional coverage \citep{angelopoulos2024theoretical}, i.e., \looseness=-1

-Indeed, in practical setups, such an oracle probability is not given, and APS only guarantees marginal coverage through conformalization.
-Notably, even in this setup, the coverage is more evenly distributed across different test inputs compared to other CP baselines.
+\paragraph{Adaptive prediction sets.} CP provides a marginal guarantee, meaning it is possible to have lower coverage in some regions of $\gX$ and higher coverage in others.
+For instance, with $s(\vx, y) = -\pi(y \mid \vx)$, the coverage probability can be biased toward easy examples (i.e., cases with highly concentrated predicted distributions).
+To address this, Adaptive Prediction Sets (APS) \citep{romano2020classification} use a score function that aims to better approximate conditional coverage.
+Formally, the APS score is defined as $s(\vx, y) := \rho(\vx, y) + u \cdot \pi(y \mid \vx)$, where $\rho(\vx, y) := \sum_{y' \in \mathcal{Y}} \pi(y' \mid \vx) \mathds{1}[\pi(y' \mid \vx) > \pi(y \mid \vx)]$ is the cumulative probability of classes ranked above $y$, and $u \sim \mathrm{Uniform}[0,1]$ is a tie-breaking random variable used to achieve exact $1-\alpha$ coverage.\footnote{Throughout the paper, ``$\cdot$'' between two vectors denotes the inner product; between scalars, it denotes ordinary multiplication.} Given access to the oracle label distributions, APS produces the smallest prediction sets satisfying conditional coverage \citep{angelopoulos2024theoretical}.
+Notably, even without such oracle access, APS tends to distribute coverage more evenly across test inputs than other CP baselines.